Buzzy-B/BullshitBingo/README.md

 #
 # TODO:
 # Read default data from external text file
-# Use library for implementation of the command line interface
+# Use Commons CLI library for implementation of the command line interface
 # Output data in JSON format